One Night with the King: Plot

-Meanwhile, Haman the Agagite is promoted to the highest-ranking official.
+After many days of torture, Admatha finally confesses all and is dealt with.
+Due to court politics, Haman takes the credit of uncovering the conspiracy, keeping King Xerxes from knowing that it was actually Mordecai, his Jewish scribe, who squelched the threat.
+Then, Haman is promoted to the highest-ranking official.
 He has all the king's servants at the royal gate kneel before him.

 Mordecai refuses, declaring that he will only kneel before God and the king.
 He announces himself before Haman to be a son of Abraham, a Jew.
 Haman, filled with vengeance and hatred, seeks to destroy Mordecai and all his people because generations earlier, Jews persecuted his forefathers.
+Due to Xerxes' loyalty to his late father, Haman lies to Xerxes that killing the Jews would be the "only way to ensure they don't rise up and seek revenge."
+Memucan disagrees with the act of violence, but unfortunately fails to change the king's mind.
+Memucan turns to Esther who learns of Haman's plot towards her people.

+After Esther reveals it was Mordecai who saved his life, King Xerxes summons Haman to advise how to reward the man who has rendered great service to him.
+Arrogantly assuming the king is referring to him, Haman proudly suggests the man to be dressed in the king's royal robe and led on horseback through the city streets by one of the empire's most noble princes.
+Xerxes enthusiastically agrees to the idea, sealing Haman's humiliation by ordering him to personally lead Mordecai through the city and proclaim his honor to the entire public.

-Esther discovers the plot and breaks protocol by going before the king unsummoned, risking her life to plead for her people.
+With Haman's plot drawing near, Jesse warns Esther that her time is running out since the king will leave for Greece soon.
+She follows Mordecai's advice to break protocol by going before the king unsummoned, risking her life to plead for her people.
 The king spares her life out of his love for her.
 She invites the king and Haman to a banquet and there reveals her nationality and Haman's plot to kill the Jews.
 The king, overwhelmed by her revelation, leaves the banquet.
 Haman then attacks Esther.
 The king saves her and commands Haman be hanged on the gallows he had erected to hang Mordecai.
 After Haman is taken away for his execution, the king goes to Esther's side.
 Esther asks, "What made you come back"?
 And the king responds with, "I saw the stars".
-Then King Xerxes kisses Esther.
+Then King Xerxes happily kisses Esther under the moonlight.